herzphi/herzphi.github.io/_pages/cv.md

 ## Education
-* Master of Science in Physics, Heidelberg University, 2023
+* Master of Science in Physics, Heidelberg University, 2023 The lectures that I attended: Quantum Field Theory, Theoretical Astrophysics, Astronomical Techniques, Cosmology, Stellar Astronomy and Astrophysics, Nonlinear Dynamics and Pattern Formation, Fundamentals of Machine Learning.
-* Bachelor of Science in Physics, Heidelberg University, 2020
+* Bachelor of Science in Physics, Heidelberg University, 2020 Some of the lectures that I attended: General Relativity, Theoretical Quantum Statistics, Introduction to Computational Physics, Introduction to Astronomy and Astrophysics, Theoretical Astrophysics, Philosophy of Science.

 ## Work experience
 ### Professional at Deloitte GmbH (May 2023 - September 2024)